accateo/nodejs_template/README.md

 - an easy web page, built with Boostrap
 - a manager for your logic
-- a main file with useful rest api
+- a main file with useful REST api

 ## How to install